QuentinRa/blog.quentinra.dev/operating-systems/others/architecture/index.md

 * Little Man Computer (LMC)
 * Each app has its memory space and others can't access it
 * Hypervisor: software to run VMs.
 Virtually sharing memory and processing resources.
-Isoled from OS.
+Isolated from OS.
 </div></div>